kehrlab/molemap/README.md

 1. Build an index of the reference genome using countK
 2. Map barcodes to reference using bcmap

-- arguments and options are explained using --help for every command

 ## Data requirements
 - 10XGenomics paired-end Linked-reads
 - Sorted by barcode (use [bcctools](https://github.com/kehrlab/bcctools))
 - Barcodes are stored in BX:Z: flag of read Ids

-# Comands
+# Commands
+For detailed information on Arguments and parameters use:

+./bcmap [command] --help

 ## index
+Builds an open addressing k-mer index of the reference genome.
+The index is required to run "map".

-- ./bcmap index reference.fa IndexName
+- ./bcmap index reference.fa RefIndexName

 ## map
+Maps the barcodes of the provided to the reference and creates an barcode index of the readfiles to quickly retrieve all reads of a given barcode.

-- ./bcmap map readfile1.fastq readfile2.fastq IndexName BarcodeIndexName
+- ./bcmap map readfile1.fastq readfile2.fastq RefIndexName BarcodeIndexName

 ## get
+Returns all reads of the given barcodes.
+Barcodes can be provided directly as argument or in a file.

 - ./bcmap get readfile1.fastq readfile2.fastq BarcodeIndexName Barcodes